Police blotter: Shooting in Hollygrove, attempted robberies in Central City

 The shooting occurred early Sunday in Hollygrove.
 The victim, a 26-year-old male, was walking in the 8900 block of Olive Street at about 12:15 a.m. on March 29 when he heard gunshots, police said.
 He then realized he was shot.

-The New Orleans Emergency Medical Service transported the victim to local emergency room.
+The New Orleans Emergency Medical Service took him to a local emergency room.
 No further details are available.

 On Sunday evening at about 7:50 p.m., two women, ages 34 and 37, were on Washington Avenue and Carondelet in Central City when they were approached by a man brandishing a knife and demanding money and property.
 They refused.

-The would-be robber then approached a man and woman, again brandishing a knife and demanding money and property.
+The would-be robber then approached a man and woman, again pulling out a knife and demanding money and property.
 Again, the two victims refused and the perpetrator fled.

 Carnell Luckett, 27, was arrested in the attempted robbery incidents.
 Sheriff’s Office records show that Luckett remained in jail Monday morning with no bond set or hearing held.